-Section 23 Modules and completion of the program
+Section 23 Modules and completion of the program; additional modules

-- (1) In all compulsory modules (required and optional required modules), module examinations pursuant to the types of examination stipulated in sections 19 22 are to be held.
-The program's modules are listed in section 24; the corresponding types of examination can be found in the catalog of modules, unless individually determined by the examination board (section 16 (4) sentence 1).
-Information on electing modules and courses in the Master's program can be found in the curriculum and is further explained in the catalog of modules. - (2) The curriculum and the examination procedures are to be designed in a way that allows for the completion of all examinations to be held according to section 5 (1) until the end of the fourth semester. - (3) The examinee may take examinations in more courses than the ones required to gain the mandatory number of credits (additional courses).
+(1) In all compulsory modules (required and optional required modules), module examinations pursuant to the types of examination stipulated in sections 19 - 22 are to be held.
+The program's modules are listed in section 24; the corresponding types of examination can be found in the catalog of modules, unless individually determined by the examination board (section 16 (4); sentence 1).
+Information on electing modules and courses is provided and explained in detail in the catalog of modules.

+(2) The curriculum and the examination procedures are to be designed in a way that allows for the completion of all examinations to be held according to section 5 (1) by the end of the last semester of the standard program duration.

+(3) The examinee may take examinations in more modules than the ones required to gain the mandatory number of credits (additional modules).
 The results of these additional examinations may be listed on the examination certificate upon request of the examinee.
 However, they are not accounted for in the calculation of the final cumulative grade.
+When registering for an examination, the examinee is to determine the course that is to function as additional module.
+This decision is to be considered binding.